-This guide is designed for larger screens with color and contains links to relevant websites so we highly recommend reading this on a computer or a tablet (instead of your e-ink device).
-You can use the search function of your browser to find a specific topic.
-If you have a suggestion or question related to this user guide, you can write to this discussion thread: https://github.com/koreader/koreader/issues/11147
+You can use the search function of your browser to find a specific topic or keyword (generally Ctrl + F).
+If you have a suggestion or question related to this user guide, you can write to this GitHub discussion thread.

 Parts of the text in this guide are color coded according to their categories: